 In February 2011, we announced that we had accrued an adequate number of subjects to enable us to meet the lymph node accrual goal for the NEO3-09 clinical trial.
-Top-line data from NEO3-09 were released during the second quarter of 2011, indicating that all primary and secondary endpoints for the study were met and demonstrating strong agreement with the successful NEO3-05 clinical study.
-The Lymphoseek NDA submission will be based on the clinical results of the NEO3-05 and NEO3-09 Phase 3 clinical studies, and other already completed clinical and non-clinical evaluations of Lymphoseek, as well as its manufacturing and quality.
-Neoprobe expects to submit the NDA for Lymphoseek by the end of August 2011.
-Depending on the timing and the outcome of the FDA regulatory review cycle, we believe that Lymphoseek could be commercialized in mid-2012.
+Top-line data from NEO3-09 were released during the second quarter of 2011, indicating that all primary and secondary endpoints for the study were met and demonstrating strong agreement with the previously successful NEO3-05 clinical study.
+Neoprobe submitted the NDA for Lymphoseek in August 2011, and was notified of acceptance of the NDA in October 2011.
+The Lymphoseek NDA submission was based on the clinical results of the NEO3-05 and NEO3-09 Phase 3 clinical studies and other already completed clinical and non-clinical evaluations of Lymphoseek, as well as its manufacturing and quality.
+In the letter from FDA notifying the Company of the acceptance of Lymphoseek NDA, FDA established a prescription drug user fee (PDUFA) date for Lymphoseek of June 10, 2012.
+Depending on the timing and the outcome of the FDA regulatory review cycle, we believe that Lymphoseek could be commercialized in the second half of 2012.
 We cannot assure you, however, that this product will achieve regulatory approval, or if approved, that it will achieve market acceptance.